 Chances are you don’t want to see your bottom line take a 25% hit, so what can you do?

 The answer is simple, find savings elsewhere.
 However, the execution of this can get complicated.
 An experienced 3PL knows the international shipping market and can offer seamless execution through ocean, air, customs brokerage and trade compliance.
 AFS has a team of international experts that can look for inefficiencies in your global supply chain and recommend ideal shipping lanes, confirm proper classification and help mitigate risk.
-Give us a call at 877-242-3383 or schedule an appointment to make sure your bottom line doesn’t get caught in the crossfire.
+Give us a call at 877-242-3383 to make sure your bottom line doesn’t get caught in the crossfire.